 Dense Fog Advisory

-Issued when fog will reduce visibility to 1/4 mile or less over a widespread area.
+A Dense Fog Advisory is issued when fog will reduce visibility to ¼ mile or less over a widespread area.

-Snow falling at varying intensities for brief periods of time.
+Snow showers involve snow falling at varying intensities for brief periods of time.
 Some accumulation is possible.